-To develop strong partnerships between pupils, parents, staff, governors and the Colne and Villages Team Ministry.
+To develop strong partnerships between pupils, parents, staff, governors, our church and local community.

 To enable children to achieve their full potential.

 To provide all children with access to a broad, balanced, relevant and challenging curriculum, regardless of ability or back ground.